ben-laufer/CpG_Me/README.md

 3)	The next call is the location of the executable shell script that will schedule all jobs with proper resources and dependencies on a per sample basis
 4)	Genome (hg38, rheMac8, mm10, rn6)

-There is also a final QC report to be run AFTER all samples have finished, which you also need to launch from the working directory

-`sbatch /share/lasallelab/programs/CpG_Me/Paired-end/CpG_Me_PE_QC.sh`

 ## Single End (SE) Sequencing
 For single end sequencing, follow the same approach as paired end with minor changes.